NJIT-WIS/mywebclass-simulation/privacy_policy.md

 ## Contact Us

-If you have any questions about this Privacy Policy or our practices, please contact us at [insert contact information].
+If you have any questions about this Privacy Policy or our practices, please contact us at MyWebClass@NJIT.